robsilvia/avatica-js/README.md

 ### What is this?

 Avatica JS is a connection wrapper around, [Calcite Avatica Server](https://calcite.apache.org/avatica/).
 Which itself provides an api for remote jdbc datasources.
-Effectively Avatica JS lets you use any java datasource as a javascript datasources.
+Effectively Avatica JS lets you use any java datasource as a javascript datasource.

 ### Disclaimer